 - Must have demonstrated potential for success in degree studies through academic accomplishments

-- Must provide a resumé outlining work and volunteer experience since full-time attendance at school
+- Resume outlining work and volunteer experience since full-time attendance at school) and/ or

 2.3 Learning skills

-Student success in college depends as much on well-developed learning skills and attitudes as on prior academic achievement.
-While achievement is of major importance in the admissions process, other skills such as being able to work independently, participating on a team, being well-organized, developing good work habits, and showing initiative, are those that result in the greatest success in college.
+While academic achievement is of major importance in the admissions process, other skills such as being able to work independently, participating on a team, being well-organized, developing good work habits, and showing initiative, are those that result in the greatest success in college.
 By contrast, students lacking these skills are less likely to become well-integrated into college programs and are more likely to leave without completion.
-Applicants should therefore develop these skills and attitudes before beginning their college programs.
+Applicants are encouraged to develop these skills and attitudes before beginning their college programs.

 2.4 College preparatory programs/academic and career preparation

-Applicants who have successfully completed college preparatory programs and Academic and Career Entrance (ACE) upgrading are eligible for admission to post-secondary diploma or certificate programs (not applicable to degree or graduate certificate programs) providing that admission requirements and deadlines have been met (not applicable to highly competitive post-secondary certificate or diploma programs).
-Note: To meet the grade 12 C level math requirement the ACE Math AACE1003 does not qualify.
+Applicants, who have successfully completed college preparatory programs and Academic and Career Entrance (ACE) upgrading, are eligible for admission to post-secondary diploma or certificate programs (not applicable to degree or graduate certificate programs) provided that admission requirements and deadlines have been met (not applicable to highly competitive post-secondary programs).

 2.5 English language proficiency

 The language of instruction at Georgian College is English.
 In addition to the academic admission requirements, all applicants for whom English is not their first language and/or are coming from countries where English is not an official language, must provide proof of language proficiency.
-Applicants must meet ONE of the following criteria to meet Georgian’s language proficiency requirements (not applicable to Pharmacy Technician.
-See specific requirements):
+Applicants must meet ONE of the following criteria to meet Georgian’s language proficiency requirements (see specific language requirements below for some programs):

-- Must have completed three full years of study at the secondary school (high school) level in English in a country where English is a primary language (four years are required for BScN), OR
+- Must have completed three full years of study at the secondary school (high school) level in English in a country where English is a primary language (four years are required for BScN, Pharmacy Technician, and Addictions: Treatment and Prevention), OR

 - Must have completed one full year of study in an accredited post-secondary program in English in a country where English is a primary language (not applicable to BScN), OR

-- Provide proof of graduation from one of the authorized Georgian College partner pathway programs (not applicable to BScN).
+- Provide proof of graduation from one of the authorized Georgian College Incoming transfer and language agreements (not applicable to BScN), OR

 If an applicant does not meet any of the above criteria, they will be required to submit an acceptable English language proficiency test with the appropriate score.
 Final admission will not be granted until this requirement has been met.
 English language tests older than two years will not be considered.
 Acceptable language tests include, but are not limited to: